-Outputs a list of all possible taxon associations for sequence --list all {T or F} entries with multiple possible inferences.
+--list_all {T or F} Outputs a list of all possible taxa associations for sequence entries with multiple possible inferences.
 Off (F) by default.

---multiple
+--multiple Decides how to handle entries with multiple possible inferences.

-Decides how to handle entries with multiple possible inferences. {keep,merge,remove,assign} The 'keep' option will retain them in the taxonomy file without changes to their taxonomic classification, 'merge' will keep the entries but remove all taxonomic information and replace it with "Multi-origin sequence", 'remove' will exclude entries with multiple possibilities entirely, and 'assign' will randomly assign the entry to a possible taxon within the same taxonomic group.
+The 'keep' option will retain them in the taxonomy file without changes to their taxonomic classification, 'merge' will keep the entries but remove all taxonomic information and replace it with "Multi-origin sequence", 'remove' will exclude entries with multiple possibilities entirely, and 'assign' will randomly assign the entry to a possible taxa within the same taxonomic group.